Pollution prevention plans under the Canadian Environmental Protection Act: Guidelines

 Waiving factors to consider

 Subsection 56(5) of CEPA authorizes the Minister to waive the requirement to consider a factor specified under paragraph 56(2)(c).
 If you cannot consider a factor to consider because it is unreasonable or impractical, persons subject must submit a Request for waiver of the requirement to consider a factor (schedule 2 of the notice).
-The request must be made before the deadline to prepare the P2 plan as specified in the Notice and must identify the factor(s) that require the waiver and a rationale.
+The request must be made before the deadline to prepare the P2 plan as specified in the notice and must identify the factor(s) that require the waiver and a rationale.

-Consulting and commenting on the Notice
+Consulting and commenting on the notice

 ECCC collaborates with various stakeholders to develop a notice.
 They include:

-In most cases, a consultation document is developed and contains the general parameters of the P2 planning notice.
-It is made available for 60-days to stakeholders for feedback.
+In most cases, a consultation document is developed and contains the general parameters of the P2 notice.
+It is made available for 60 days to stakeholders for feedback.
 During this consultation process, stakeholders may participate in the determination of who should be required to prepare and implement P2 plans, appropriate factors to consider in the preparation of such plans, and the time allocated for the preparation and implementation of the plans.

 After the feedback is received, the consultation document is updated and published in Part I of the Canada Gazette as a proposed notice to allow for another 60-day comment period.
-Stakeholders can use this period to provide written comments on the content of the Proposed Notice.
+Stakeholders can use this period to provide written comments on the content of the proposed notice.
 The Minister will then take into consideration the comments received when drafting the final notice.

-4. P2 planning requirements
+4. P2 notice requirements

 Time period for preparing and implementing P2 plans

-The P2 planning notice will specify the time for preparing the plan.
+The P2 notice will specify the deadline for preparing the plan.
 Usually, the final notice in the Canada Gazette, Part I will specify at least 6 to 12 months following the publication for the preparation of P2 plans.
-Consult the notice in question to determine the preparation period.
+The notice will also specify the time period for implementing the plan.
+Since the length of time provided varies, consult a specific notice to determine the preparation and implementation period.

 Request for time extension